Mondaye Abbey: 1940 to present

 In June 1944 the Allied landings subjected the abbey to many days of bombing and, despite being completely restored, the abbey walls are still marked by the fighting in its surroundings.
 Rebuilding works on the most badly damaged part of the church began in 2007.
 The church, monastic building, pressoir, pavilion, enclosure, grange, grange aux dîmes, cloister and interior decor are now listed together as a monument historique.

 The general chapter of Wilten, in 1968-1970, enforced obedience to the order's constitutions and the Vatican II directives.
 From this era onwards exchanges of information and participation with the lay world expanded, as did the workshop and farm.
-The canons of Mondaye, like all canon regulars, live communally but still deliver an external ministry, providing curés and vicars for many parishes as well as prison and hospital chaplains, many of whom pursue a profession in civil society.
+The canons of Mondaye, like all canons regular, live communally but still deliver an external ministry, providing curés and vicars for many parishes as well as prison and hospital chaplains, many of whom pursue a profession in civil society.
 It also welcomes retreats and visitors - parts of the abbey can be viewed by the public for an entrance fee, with visitors guided by a canon.
 Its shop sells various items made at the abbey, including CDs of its music.